Citizens Republic Bancorp

-Citizens Republic Bancorp (primary operating name Citizens Bank) was an American bank headquartered in Flint, Michigan that merged with FirstMerit Bank in 2013.
-Citizens Republic Bancorp operated in the states of Michigan, Ohio, Indiana, and Wisconsin.
-On September 13, 2012, it completed a merger agreement with FirstMerit Bank of Akron, Ohio.
-As of April 13, 2013, it became a subsidiary of the FirstMerit Corporation.
-The merger finalized on June 13, 2013.
+Citizens Republic Bancorp was a bank holding company for Citizens Bank, headquartered in Flint, Michigan.
+It merged with FirstMerit Bank in June 2013.
+It operated 219 branches and 248 ATMs in Michigan, Wisconsin, and Ohio.
 FirstMerit merged with Huntington Bancshares in 2016.

 History

 Citizens National Bank

 Citizens National Bank was established in 1871 at the height of Flint's great lumber industry.
 Citizens National Bank played a key role in the development of the auto industry in the United States.
 General Motors founder William C. Durant acknowledged that a loan he and partner J. Dallas Dort received from Citizens in 1886 enabled him to start his vehicle manufacturing company now known as General Motors.

 Citizens Commercial & Savings Bank

 Citizens National Bank switched from a national to a state-chartered institution in 1890 as Citizens Commercial & Savings Bank.
 In 1928, the original bank building was demolished and the a new headquarters building, Citizens Bank Building, was built on the site.
 In 1937, the Bank began its annual Citizens' Holiday Sing.

 The Weather Ball on the bank headquarters was first illuminated August 30, 1956.
 The ball is a regular beacon in the city except from 1974 until January 1, 1978, when it was turned off during the 1970s energy crisis.